 I’m sure you’re not an evil person and you’re not just breaking someone’s heart for fun.
 You have a good reason for it like not being into the other person as much as they are into you, outgrowing the other person, or another valid reason.
 That’s totally OK but (unfortunately) you will still get Karma from this breakup.

 You might think that this is unfair because after all, you have a good reason for doing this.
 Maybe the relationship just doesn’t work for you anymore.
 Maybe it hurts more to stay in it than to get out of it.
 And that’s all totally OK.
 The reason why you will still get Karma from it is because of what I said earlier.

 “You will never understand the damage you did to someone else until the same is done to you.”

 It doesn’t make you a bad person.
 You simply have to experience the same breakup but from the other side in order to get the full picture.
 It might take some time until it comes back to you and you will get the chance to experience it from the other side.
 For me, it took 10 years but eventually I had the chance to experience what I did to my ex, first hand.

-Think of it like an equation that needs to be balanced out on both sides.
-That’s how karma works.
+Think of it like a simple math equation that needs to be balanced out on both sides.
+That’s how Karma works.
 For everything “good” you’ve done, you’ll get the same goodness back and for everything “bad” you’ve done, you’ll get the bad stuff back.

 That’s the good news.
 Karma doesn’t pick sides.
 It will return the good and the bad back to you equally.

-How can you get rid of the karma if you’ve already broken someone’s heart?
+How can you get rid of Karma if you’ve already broken someone’s heart?